ksu-cs-textbooks/cis400/content/0-forward/02-course-structure.md

 ![Finding your Group on Canvas]({{<static "images/0.0.2.1.png">}})

 I will be sending a survey _before_ the start of the semester to determine students' preferred group.
-Students will be placed in groups based on available space and the order thier request was recieved in.
+Students will be placed in groups based on available space and the order their request was recieved in.

 {{% notice info %}}
 The CS Scholars section will be split into groups, as it is small enough to fit into the classroom safely.
 Scholars still have the choice of attending in-person or remotely.